-Jessica Weissbuch, Founder & Director
+Jessica Weissbuch, Executive Director of Support Services

 In 2002, Jessica moved to Los Angeles from Chicago in order to pursue her dream of working in television production.
 As time passed, she realized her longing to work with people in a more meaningful way, and was compelled to work with youth in the Lesbian, Gay, Bisexual, Transgender, Queer and Questioning (LGBTQ) community.
 In March 2010, Jessica earned her Master’s degree in Clinical Psychology from Antioch University with a specialization in LGBT psychology and became a licensed Marriage and Family Therapist in 2016.
 Jessica is honored to be one of the co-founders of Brave Trails and continues to work with youth, building their leadership skills with programs that support LGBTQ youth to take a stand in their communities and be the leaders of tomorrow.
 Jessica lives to see queer youth become empowered individuals who work together to change the world.

-Kayla Ryan Weissbuch, Founder & Programs Director
+Kayla Ryan Weissbuch, Executive Director of Direct Services

 Kayla is a self described teen advocate and an LGBTQ social justice entrepreneur.
 For over 10 years, Kayla has dedicated herself to LGBTQ youth leadership, education, and empowerment in and around Los Angeles county.
 Growing up, Kayla attended and worked at a summer camp from the time she was 8 until 18 years old.
 Camp gave her some of the most formative and impactful experiences, which she would later use as inspiration to create Camp Brave Trails.